info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/core_services.md

 ## Storage
-**Simple Storage Service (S3):** Object storage service, storing each file as separate entity (object), high availability, security, and performance, scalable, charged only for what you used.
+**Simple Storage Service (S3):** Object storage service, storing each file as separate entity (object), high availability, security, and performance, scalable, charged only for what you used

-**Elastic Block Store (EBS):** External hard drive, block storage service, raw, unformatted block device attached to an EC2 instance, can add multiple EBS volumes to one EC2 instance, available as a file system or hard drive, dynamically change configurations to attached volumes via the AWS Console, automatically replicated within its Availability Zones, very similar to a zip file.
+**Elastic Block Store (EBS):** External hard drive, block storage service, raw, unformatted block device attached to an EC2 instance, can add multiple EBS volumes to one EC2 instance, available as a file system or hard drive, dynamically change configurations to attached volumes via the AWS Console, automatically replicated within its Availability Zones, very similar to a zip file

-**Snowball:** Data migration tool, hardware solution, AWS will physically ship you a Snowball to move your data onto and ship back, no transfer fee, only pay for S3 storage.
+**Snowball:** Data migration tool, hardware solution, AWS will physically ship you a Snowball to move your data onto and ship back, no transfer fee, only pay for S3 storage

 **Storage Gateway:** Hybrid cloud storage with local caching.
-A 'gate' that connects your onsite users and devices to resources stored in the AWS Cloud with minimal latency.
+A 'gate' that connects your onsite users and devices to resources stored in the AWS Cloud with minimal latency
 - **File Gateway:** An asynchronous configuration of the AWS Storage Gateway service that provides your applications a file interface to seamlessly store files as objects in Amazon S3, and access them using industry standard file protocols.
 Local cache to provide low-latency access to recently accessed files
-- **Volume Gateway:** Upload files in blocks (like virtual hard drives), asynchronous backed up as point-in-time snapshots and stored as Elastic Block Store snapshots.
+- **Volume Gateway:** Upload files in blocks (like virtual hard drives), asynchronous backed up as point-in-time snapshots and stored as Elastic Block Store snapshots

      - **Stored volume:** complete copy on-premise; sends snapshots to AWS

      - **Cached volume:** keep most recently accessed data on-premises; complete copy on AWS

-- **Tape Gateway:** Uses existing tape-based backup infrastructure to back up to virtual tapes, data stored locally then asynchronous uploaded to S3, data can be archived using Amazon Glacier.
+- **Tape Gateway:** Uses existing tape-based backup infrastructure to back up to virtual tapes, data stored locally then asynchronous uploaded to S3, data can be archived using Amazon Glacier

 ## Database
 **DynamoDB:** NoSQL database, secure, scalable, serverless, no need to provision, manage, or update your own servers, automatically scales